-Improv classes can help you become a more comfortable and dexterous onset collaborator.
-Opposed to a theater environment in which the writer is king, in television, “words are being changed right up until shoot times in many cases,” says actor David Patrick Green.
+Improv classes can help you become a more comfortable and dexterous collaborator on set.
+As opposed to a theater environment in which the writer is king, in television, “words are being changed right up until shoot times in many cases,” says actor David Patrick Green.
 Even HBO’s “Veep,” typified by tight and nimble writing, utilized improv in its early seasons and benefited from the presence of cast members like Upright Citizens Brigade founding member Matt Walsh.
 Actor Michael Nathanson, series regular on Marvel’s “The Punisher,” attests that improv remains an essential part of his toolkit.
 “I go back to my improv days for so much of my technique or the things I bring to the set,” Nathanson says. “[Improv] allows you to stay on your toes because things are constantly changing on set; lines are being rewritten, cut, and added; you’ll work with a different director here, different director there, depending on what it is; and so, having that sort of spontaneous craft has helped a lot.”

+Stage acting and screen acting are different beasts.
 If you already have theater acting experience, you may need to shed some habits and methods better suited for the stage.
 Stage acting demands projection and enunciation, since “mush mouths” don’t reach the back row.
 But as veteran actor David Dead Bottrell explains, the camera “doesn’t require you to use any of your well-honed theatrical skills like precise diction, vocal projection, or any indication of where the jokes lie.”

 Theater also requires actors to physically convey internal thoughts and feelings.
 Actor Damian Lewis, who made a seamless transition from the Royal Shakespeare Company to hit premium cable, realized this.
 “Onstage, you have to, in some small nuanced way, give a demonstration of what you’re thinking so that the people at the back can see it,” he says.
 “Whereas, on camera, you just quite literally have to think it.
 I realized that you could actually have a whole range of thoughts in a short space of time, and the camera would see them all.”